ethereum/ethereum-org-website/public/content/developers/tutorials/how-to-write-and-deploy-an-nft/index.md

     PRIVATE_KEY="your-metamask-private-key"
     PUBLIC_KEY="your-public-key"

-To actually connect these to our code, we’ll reference these variables in our hardhat.config.js file in step 13.
+We'll integrate these values into our project in the next few steps!

 <EnvWarningBanner />